 Convertible term life insurance offers the best of both worlds.
-You can cover your short-term needs with the term life policy, and then make the switch to a permanent policy if those needs change.
-While most insurers offer convertibility as a free add-on, there are a few caveats to this coverage.
+You can cover your short-term needs with the term life policy, and then make the switch to a permanent whole life policy if those needs change.
+While most insurers offer conversion features as a free add-on, there are a few caveats to this coverage.

 What's in this guide?

 - What is a convertible term life insurance policy?

 - How do convertible term life insurance policies work?

 - When is converting a term policy to permanent life insurance a good idea?

 - Six things you should know about convertible term policies

 - How much will it cost to convert my term life policy?

 - How to convert your term life policy